CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 ---

-# Advice for Students in Research
+## Advices to Students in Research
 *You gotta let it rip.  –––Evan Frick*

 (No, not that kind of rip—I'm talking about research, people.)